Reject Referendum Measure 88!

 2019 Video Voter's Guide - Vote Rejected on Referendum 88

 Despite strong oppositions, lawmakers in Olympia rushed to pass Initiative 1000 (I-1000) in the last few hours of this legislative session.
 I-1000 can be summed up in one sentence: It would abolish the standard of equality for all, regardless of races, sex, color, age, ethnicity, or national origin, as required by Washington Civil Rights Act, and replace it with a system that uses different rules for people of different races.

 Referendum Measure 88 (R-88) was filed with the Secretary of State as a Vote on I-1000 measure.
 Let People Vote, a PDC registered campaign committee led a successful signature gathering campaign to put Referendum Measure 88 on the November ballot.
+With your help, we collected 213,268 signatures, and submitted them to the Secretary of State before the deadline!
+We set a record for number of signatures backing a referendum measure in WA history.
 For more information, please call 425-588-8011.

 The Let People Vote – Reject R-88 campaign committee is now leading the effort to Reject Referendum Measure 88 in November.

 - Referendum Measure 88 would overturn Washington Civil Rights Act, a law approved by over 58% of voters in 1998, and forbids discrimination and preferences based on race.
 The law has worked well – our college campuses are more diverse now than before the current law was enacted.